The Do-Over Damsel Conquers the Dragon Emperor: Light novel

 Written by Sarasa Nagase, The Do-Over Damsel Conquers the Dragon Emperor originally began serialization on the Shōsetsuka ni Narō website on November 2, 2019.
 It was later acquired by Kadokawa Shoten, who began publishing the series with illustrations by Mitsuya Fuji on March 1, 2020, under their Kadokawa Beans Bunko imprint.
-As of August 2025, eight volumes and one short story volume have been released.
+As of April 2026, nine volumes and two short story volumes have been released.

 In December 2022, Cross Infinite World announced that it had licensed the novels for an English release.